Updated: June 16, 2021

 1. Earned Income

-Interestingly, doing freelance work is the best way to set yourself up towards entrepreneurship.
-A lot of the skills you’ll learn in freelancing is necessary to be successful in business.
+Interestingly, doing freelance work is the best way to set yourself up for entrepreneurship.
+A lot of the skills you’ll learn in freelancing are necessary to be successful in business.

 2. Interest Income

 This is cash flow that comes as a result of lending your money to an individual or institution.
 If you have a bank savings account or a time deposit account, then you’re earning interest income.

 Other sources of interest income are debt-based investments, such as bonds.
 You can invest in government or corporate bonds, or invest in a bond fund; as well as a fixed income or money market fund.